 Need a Date of death appraisal ?

-Estate tax liability, disposition of assets under a will, or in probate ?
-There are many situations, none of them lacking complexity, where you might need an appraisal of a residential property that states a value opinion of what the property was worth on a date some time in the past.
+Estate tax liability, disposition of assets under a will, or probate ?
+There are many situations, none of them lacking complexity, where you might need an appraisal of a residential property that states a value conclusion of what the property was worth on a date in the past.
 For estate tax purposes, or disposition of the assets of a decedent, a "date of death" valuation is often required.

 • Queens • Nassau County • Brooklyn • Manhattan •

-Attorneys, accountants, executors, and others rely on Tri Borough Appraisals for "date of death" valuations, because such appraisals require expertise.
-They require an appraiser that is geographically competent, and can effectively research and verify appropriate supporting market data that is relevant to the subject property.
+Attorneys, accountants, executors, and others have relied on Tri Borough Appraisals for "date of death" valuations.
+These appraisals require years of expertise.
+They also require an appraiser that is geographically competent, and can effectively research and verify appropriate supporting market data that is relevant to the valuation of the subject property.